MG6 (automobile): Reviews

-Second generation
+Second generation (2016)

 In November 2016, the second generation was unveiled at Nanjing Wanchi race track.
 The second-generation MG6 incorporates MG's new design language, "Emotional Dynamism", which was launched with MG's second SUV, the MG ZS in 2016.
 The new grille which is an important part of MG's new design language is called 'Star Rider'.

 The MG6 shares a platform with the sedan Roewe i6, and just like the Roewe ei6, an eMG6 plug-in hybrid version is also available.

 MG showed off a 350 hp concept as the MG6 XPower at the Shanghai Motor Show in 2019, bringing back the sports sub-brand from the early 2000s.
 The company said the car would retail at €100,000 if there was sufficient interest.

 eMG6 PHEV

 The eMG6 PHEV is the plug-in hybrid version of the second-generation MG6.
 The plug-in hybrid vehicle gets a combination of 1.5-litre turbocharged engine and an electric motor for a combined power output of 228 hp and 622 Nm of torque.
 The eMG6 PHEV consumes 1.5 L/100 km and has a range of 53 km in pure electric mode.
 The hybrid system of the eMG6 PHEV is supported by a 9.1 kWh IP67-rated battery and meets the UL2580 standard of United States.
+Available exterior colours for the eMG6 PHEV include Flame Red, Carbon Ash, and Pearlescent White.
+The solo interior colour option is known as Blazing Yellow.
+The eMG6's average fuel consumption is rated at 1.1 litres per 100 kilometres or 213 US MPG.
+This figure is also shared with another derivative of the MG 6, the MG 6 X-Power.
+The solo trim for the eMG6 is known as 500PHEV.

 2020 facelift

 In July 2020, the second-generation MG6 received a facelift marketed as the third-generation MG6 by SAIC MG.
 While marketed as a super wide-body sedan, the width is actually the same as the pre-facelift model with the redesigned front and rear end resulted in a 9 mm length growth instead.
 The updated MG6 continues to be powered by a 1.5-litre turbo engine producing a maximum power of 181 hp and a peak torque of 285 Nm, which is an increase of 12 PS and 35 Nm, respectively, compared to the outgoing model.
-In terms of transmission, MG6 facelift is equipped with a 7-speed wet dual-clutch gearbox and 6-speed manual transmission.
+In terms of transmission, MG6 facelift is equipped with a 7-speed wet dual-clutch gearbox and a 6-speed manual transmission for 2020 only.
 The 2020 MG6 was launched in China on 10 July.
+Combined fuel consumption for the MG 6 is rated at 6.2 litres per 100 kilometres or 37.9 US MPG.
+This figure is also shared with its sporty derivative, the MG 6 Pro.
+Only one trim level is available, the 330TGI.